wasmerio/old-docs.wasmer.io/docs/wasmer-js/module-transformation.md

 (import "wasi_unstable" "clock_time_get" (func $wasi_unstable.clock_time_get (type $t0)))
 ```

-This statement tells us three things:
+This `import` statement tells us several things:

+1. This WASM module needs to call an external function.
+    In this particular case, this is a native "OS" function accessible through WASI
-1. Within a native "OS" library called `wasi_unstable`, there is a function called `clock_time_get`
+1. The native "OS" function is called `clock_time_get` and lives in an external library called `wasi_unstable`
-1. Within our WebAssembly module, this function will be know by the alias `$wasi_unstable.clock_time_get`
+1. Within our WebAssembly module, this external function will be referred to using the alias `$wasi_unstable.clock_time_get`
 1. The interface to this function is described by the type declaration `$t0`

-We know from the definition of `$t0` (on line 2) that this function must be passed an `i64` as its second parameter; therefore, we can be certain that before function `clock_time_get` can be called from JavaScript, the interface to this module must be transformed.
+We know from the definition of `$t0` (on line 2) that this function must be passed an `i64` as its second parameter; therefore, we can be certain that before this WASM module can call function `clock_time_get` (using the Wasmer-js polyfill), the interface must first be transformed.